Brewery CLOSED!?

 At the end of the tour, as expected, everyone of age was treated to two sample glasses of the beers of their choice.
 Ward Parkway and I enjoyed the Shock Top Belgian White, which reminded us of Coor’s Company’s Blue Moon.
 We also liked the Beach Bum Blonde Ale.

-For lunch we went to a restaurant on, or very near, the Budweiser compound.
-It was called Sage and the food was fantastic!
+and the food was fantastic!
 I was a little disappointed I couldn’t get a Coor’s Light with my meal, but fortunately they did have PLENTY of Anheuser-Busch products on tap… Our waiter assured us that he’d “never heard that joke before.”
 Thank God!
 I was worried about being too corny.
 I settled for a Hoegaarden, which is apparently a part of the Budweiser product line.